-- 1. The testing program/examination is recommended as the basis for awarding college academic credit by the American Council on Education (ACE); e.g., College Level Examination Program (CLEP), Advanced Placement (AP), ACT Proficiency Examination Program (ACT PEP), DANTES Subject Standardized Tests, military courses, and other such tests. - 2.
-The number of semester hours awarded is normally determined according to the ACE recommendation and ACC requirements for the specific course.. - 3.
+- 1. The testing program/examination is recommended as the basis for awarding college academic credit by the American Council on Education (ACE); e.g., College Level Examination Program (CLEP), Advanced Placement (AP), DANTES Subject Standardized Tests, and military courses. - 2.
+The number of semester hours awarded is normally determined according to the ACE recommendation and ACC requirements for the specific course. - 3.
 A credit-by-examination score may be used to earn 3 semester hours of credit for ENG 101, Critical Reading & Writing I. If the AP "English Language and Composition" exam or "English Literature and Composition" exam is taken, a score of 3 or above is necessary.
-If the CLEP "English Composition" or "Freshman College Composition" examination is taken, a score of 50 or above is necessary. - 4.
+If the CLEP "College Composition" examination is taken, a score of 50 or above is necessary. - 4.
 Credits earned by external examination are placed on the student's transcript and treated as transfer credits.
 Credit earned by external testing will be designated on the transcript by a grade of "P" (pass). - 5.
 A maximum of 25% of the semester hours required for a traditional degree may be satisfied by external examinations.

-TRANSIENT STUDENTS FROM ACC AT ANOTHER COLLEGE: A transient student is one who, with advance approval of the Vice President for Academic Affairs or the Registrar, takes one or more courses at another regionally-accredited institution of higher education to meet curricular requirements at ACC.
+TRANSIENT STUDENTS FROM ACC AT ANOTHER COLLEGE: A transient student is one who, with advance approval of the Registrar, takes one or more courses at another regionally-accredited institution of higher education to meet curricular requirements at ACC.
 Such a student is considered an ACC student while studying elsewhere.
-The credits taken as a transient student, including correspondence courses, are subject to the normal transfer of credit practices (see pp. 28-29).
+The credits taken as a transient student, including online or correspondence courses, are subject to the normal transfer of credit practices (see pp. 29-30).
+All coursework from institutions, other than ACC, must be completed and transcripts received prior to the beginning of the last semester before graduation.